MaEmiliaLuduena/MaEmiliaLuduena/README.md

 <br> 👩🏻‍💻 Higher Technique in Web Development and Digital Applications (ISPC - Córdoba) - 2nd year

 <br> I consider myself a responsible, organized, and methodical person.
-<br> With great desire and expectations of inserting myself in the IT area, to continue learning and reinforcing knowledge, and to apply the acquired skills thanks to my educational training.
+<br> With great desire and expectations of inserting myself in the IT area, to continue learning and reinforcing knowledge and to apply the acquired skills thanks to my educational training.

 <!--